-Remark: Commercial assays for measurement of CSF biomarkers labeled CE-mark for in vitro diagnostic purpose give a range of normal values.
+Remark: Commercial assays for the measurement of CSF biomarkers bearing the CE mark for in vitro diagnostics propose an estimated range of normal values for specific populations.

-From Dubois B, et al. Alzheimers Dement (2016) Abbreviations: AD, Alzheimer's disease; AR-AD, at risk for AD
+◆ From Dubois B, et al. Alzheimers Dement (2016) Abbreviations: AD, Alzheimer's disease; AR-AD, at risk for AD